Maine has a vast network

 Acadia National Park's 45

 miles of scenic carriage trails wind around Mount Desert Island at a comfortable gradient.
 They take you from the mountains to the sea and around several lakes.
-Offshore islands provide scenic biking on less-traveled roads.
+Offshore Islands provide scenic biking on less-traveled roads.
 The

 Moosehorn Wildlife Refuge offers ample opportunity for mountain biking and wildlife viewing.